ANFF Experts

 Process Engineer

 Pierrette Michaux is a Process Engineer specialising in Nanofabrication.
 Pierrette completed an Advanced Diploma in Chemistry in 2002, then in 2005 a Master degree in Materials Science at the Engineering College of Industrial Ceramics in France.
-Pierrette started her career in the Science of Ceramic Processes and Surface Treatment Laboratory, a division of the French governmental research organization.
+Pierrette started her career in the Science of Ceramic Processes and Surface Treatment Laboratory, a division of the French governmental research organisation.
 As a research engineer, she pursued applied research activities in the field of renewable energies, and specifically in emerging processes for Hydrogen production.
-She developed her area of competences in nanometer sized powders synthesis and nanostructured deposits elaboration.
-She has experience in many manufacturing processes for oxide based materials and is proficient with numerous physico-chemical characterization techniques.
-In 2011 Pierrette joined the Victoria-Suntech Advanced Solar Facility at Swinburne University as a Laboratory Technician.
-In this role, Pierrette co-ordinated operation of various nanofabrication equipment (including electron-beam lithography, ion-beam lithography, PECVD and sputter systems) and was responsible for development of a variety of processes including specialised PDMS processing for a variety of applications.
-Pierrette joined the ANFF-NSW team in 2014 as a Process Engineer.
+She developed her area of competences in nanometre sized powders synthesis and nanostructured deposits elaboration.
+She has experience in many manufacturing processes for oxide-based materials and is proficient with numerous Physico-chemical characterisation techniques.
+Pierrette has extensive experience coordinating the operation of various nanofabrication equipment (including electron-beam lithography, ion-beam lithography, PECVD and sputter systems) and was responsible for development of a variety of processes including specialised PDMS processing for a variety of applications.

 University of New South Wales